John-Halter/Forest-Fire-Deep-Learning/README.md

 ### How To Use Project
 ___

 The project spans out using several Jupyter Notebooks.
 The first one that should be used is the Data_Cleaning notebook.
-With this ran, any of the other three notebooks can be used.
+With this, any of the other three notebooks can be accessed and ran.

 ### Improvements To Be Made
 ___